 In this case, it may be in your best interest to execute a market order and pay a bit more per share since the cost of commissions may wipe out the cost-savings per share of stock.

 You should also be mindful of all-or-none (AON) limit orders, which indicate to the seller that you’ll only purchase if the price is at or below the amount of your bid.
 Furthermore, the requested amount of shares must be offered during that specific bid.

 If you want to leave the order on the table for an extended period of time, it can be coded as good till canceled (GTC).
 The timeframe can span from a few to several months.

-Stop orders are driven by price and are only filled when the requested number of shares reach the stop price.
+Stop orders are driven by price and are only filled when the requested amount of shares reach the stop price.
 There are two types of stop orders you should be aware of:

 - Stop-limit order: functions like a limit order because it’s only executed at the “stop-price”.
 However, you may not get the number of shares you want.

 - Stop-loss order: functions like a market order, but the primary difference is the entire order will only be filled when the price is at or below the “stop level”.